gregsaun/maker_cheatsheet/3d_printing/sizes_petg.md

 #### Hex DIN 934

+Sizes are the diameter of a circle where the polygon (nut) is inscribed.

 | Thread Size | Close Fit (mm) | Standard Fit (mm) | Height (mm) | Height With Bridge (mm) |
 |:-----------:|:--------------:|:-----------------:|:-----------:|:-----------------------:|
 | M3  | 6.2 | 6.4 | 2.5 | 3.2 |

 #### Nylock Locknut DIN 985

+Sizes are the diameter of a circle where the polygon (nut) is inscribed.

 | Thread Size | Close Fit (mm) | Standard Fit (mm) | Height (mm) | Height With Bridge (mm) |
 |:-----------:|:--------------:|:-----------------:|:-----------:|:-----------------------:|